 When to Use this Setup?

-If you have an older motherboard running on PCIe 2.0 and are you looking to try out a new hardware that uses the PCIe 3.0 spec, you can go ahead and plug in the card.
+You can plug in the card if you have an older motherboard running on PCIe 2.0 and want to try out new hardware that uses the PCIe 3.0 spec.

-Another situation where configuring your build like this may be necessary is if all the usable PCIe 3.0 slots are already taken up by other components.
+Another situation where configuring your build like this may be necessary is if other components already take up all the usable PCIe 3.0 slots.

-Some motherboards have both PCIe 3.0and 2.0 slots, and if you only have PCIe 2.0 slots available, you can use one of them for your PCIe 3.0 card.
+Some motherboards have PCIe 3.0 and 2.0 slots; if you only have PCIe 2.0 slots, you can use one for your PCIe 3.0 card.

-The answer to question, can I use a PCIe 3.0 card in a 2.0 slot is a resounding yes.
+The answer to whether you can use a PCIe 3.0 card in a 2.0 slot is a resounding yes.

-While in many cases the performance difference in this arrangement would be marginal, you cannot deny the throttling that can occur.
+While the performance difference in this arrangement would be marginal in many cases, you cannot deny the throttling that can occur.

-Nevertheless, changing the entire system just so that you can install a single 3.0 card may not be the most effective way to go about it as it would require a change of motherboard, and in turn, a change of processor as well.
+Nevertheless, changing the entire system just so you can install a single 3.0 card may not be the most effective way to go about it as it would require a change of motherboard and, in turn, a change of processor.